wahengchang/node_design_pattern/README.md

 # node_design_pattern

-Description: This is a project to understand design pattern in Nodejs, such like signleton, object, module, export ...
+This is a project to understand design pattern in Nodejs, such like signleton, object, module, export ...

 ## Installation